Strese64/Proj/README.md

 ## Author

 Dipl.-Ing.
 Michael Dreesmann made a surveying/geodesy-degree in 1991 at the university of applied science of Bochum.
-Since than he works as Geomatic engineer at software development, 2nd/3rd Level-Support, consultant aund innovation manager.
+Since than he works as geomatics engineer as an software developer, at 2nd/3rd Level-Support, as a consultant and an innovation manager.
 He is one of the coauthors of the book "Geodateninfrastruktur, Grundlagen und Anwendungen" from 2004.
+From 2004 to 2007 he was the technical head of the SDI (Spatial Data Infrastructure) of the German state Brandenburg.
+From 2008 to 2011 he was a member of the Open Geospatial Consortium (OGC).